hnjpedro/hltvhead2head/README.md

 This is just a project for fun and for practice purposes.

-It's based on the [https://www.messivsronaldo.app/](Messi vs Ronaldo) website and shows some stats comparing CSGO players s1mple and device.
+It's based on the [Messi vs Ronaldo](https://www.messivsronaldo.app/) website and shows some stats comparing CSGO players s1mple and device.

-All stats are from [http://www.hltv.org/](HLTV.org).
+All stats are from [HLTV.org](http://www.hltv.org/).